-Comparing Canva vs Photoshop, I’ve figured out that both programs can be used for a wide range of graphic design tasks.
-I've tested them on real projects to create online and print materials for Fixthephoto, edit photos, make videos, and even design websites.
+When comparing Canva vs Photoshop, I’ve discovered that both programs can be used for a wide range of graphic design tasks.
+I’ve tested them on real projects to create online and print materials for FixThePhoto, edit photos, make videos, and even design websites.

-Canva is super easy to use and works perfectly when you need simple designs or eye-catching social media posts.
-However, Photoshop amazes with its advanced features for image editing and creating unique artwork.
-You can tweak brushes, adjust layers, and work with a bunch of different file formats.
+Canva is super easy to use and works perfectly when I need simple designs or eye-catching social media posts.
+However, Photoshop amazes me with its advanced features for image editing and creating unique artwork.
+It allows me to tweak brushes, adjust layers, and work with a bunch of different file formats.

 |